-Located off Great Northern Highway in Brigadoon, Bells Rapids is a lovely spot for a picnic, bush walking and getting a healthy dose of nature.
+Located off Great Northern Highway in Brigadoon, Bells Rapids is a lovely spot for a picnic, bushwalking and getting a healthy dose of nature.
 In season, wildflowers abound such as the Fuchsia Grevillea.
 There are also plenty of kangaroos in the area, as well as an abundance of birds.

+The Bells Rapids bridge takes you across the rapids.
+This is where all the action happens during the Avon Descent.
+The water levels vary a large amount depending on the time of the year with most of it drying up towards the end of the summer.
 Big and small kids will have fun jumping on the rocks and exploring the river banks.
 Parents, beware though, they will definitely get wet and take extra caution along the waterfront as the water flow can be vigorous at times.

 There are several walk trails around Bells Rapids and adjacent Jumpbuck Hill including the 2.5km River Walk and the slightly longer Goat Walk.

 The longest walk is the 5.5km circuit walk, which boasts panoramic views of the river valley and coastal plains.

 The circuit walk takes about 1-2 hours and includes some steep ascents, so make sure you’re wearing sturdy footwear.